sugarlabs/musicblocks/js/widgets/README.md

-# How to Add New Blocks in Widgets
+# How to add new widgets

-This section describes how to add new blocks to Music Blocks in the Widget section.
+This README describes how to add new widgets to Music Blocks.

-**Note:** Almost all code related to Widget Blocks is located inside `js/widgets` and then intilalized  in the `js/blocks/WidgetBlocks.js` file and imported in `js/activity.js`.
+**Note:** Almost all of the code associated with the widget itself is found in `js/widgets`.
+The code that defines the block associated with the widget is found in `js/blocks/WidgetBlocks.js`.
+Finally, files added to Music Blocks are imported in `js/activity.js`.

+Steps:

-1. **Create a New File:**
+1. **Create a new file that will define your widget:**
    Make a new file in `js/widgets` with a meaningful name.

 2. **Define the Block Class:**